pybamm-team/PyBaMM/CONTRIBUTING.md

 PyBaMM provides a utility function `have_optional_dependency`, to check for the availability of optional dependencies within methods.
 This function can be used to conditionally import optional dependencies only if they are available.
 Here's how to use it:

-Optional Dependencies should never be imported at the module level, but always inside methods.
+Optional dependencies should never be imported at the module level, but always inside methods.
 For example:

 ```
 def use_pybtex(x,y,z):